Unified framework for precise background modeling to enhance rare event detection at the Kuo-Sheng nuclear reactor laboratory: Combined spectrum from individual confined isotopic sources

+The complete simulated spectrum is generated by combining the individual spectra of all confined isotopes and decay chains, following their detailed modeling within the detector system.
+The final simulated spectrum, including appropriately labeled peaks corresponding to key isotopic contributions, is depicted in figure~\ref{fig_mom11}.

-The presented spectrum depicts a simulated environmental gamma-ray background, comprising multiple naturally occurring and anthropogenic radionuclides.
-Prominent peaks are observed for \textsuperscript{40}K, \textsuperscript{208}Tl, \textsuperscript{214}Bi, \textsuperscript{228}Ac, and \textsuperscript{60}Co, each corresponding to their characteristic gamma transitions.
-The intense peak near \SI{1460}{keV} is attributed to \textsuperscript{40}K, a ubiquitous terrestrial isotope contributing significantly to the natural background.
-The doublet of high-energy peaks around \SI{1764}{keV} and \SI{2614}{keV} correspond to \textsuperscript{214}Bi and \textsuperscript{208}Tl, respectively—key progeny in the \textsuperscript{238}U and \textsuperscript{232}Th decay chains—highlighting the influence of primordial radioisotopes within the simulated environment.
-Additional spectral features around \SI{1173}{keV} and \SI{1332}{keV} arise from \textsuperscript{60}Co, indicative of anthropogenic contamination or activation products.
-The smaller peaks near \SI{911}{keV} and \SI{969}{keV} are associated with \textsuperscript{228}Ac, reflecting contributions from the thorium series.
+The presented spectrum depicts a simulated environmental $\gamma$-ray background, comprising multiple naturally occurring and anthropogenic radionuclides.
+Prominent peaks are observed for $^{40}$K, $^{208}$Tl, $^{214}$Bi, $^{228}$Ac, and $^{60}$Co, each corresponding to their characteristic $\gamma$ transitions.
+The intense peak near 1460~keV is attributed to $^{40}$K, a ubiquitous terrestrial isotope contributing significantly to the natural background.
+The doublet of high-energy peaks around 1764~keV and 2614~keV correspond to $^{214}$Bi and $^{208}$Tl, respectively, key progeny in the $^{238}$U and $^{232}$Th decay chains, highlighting the influence of primordial radioisotopes within the simulated environment.
+Additional spectral features around 1173~keV and 1332~keV arise from $^{60}$Co, indicative of anthropogenic contamination or activation products.
+The smaller peaks near 911~keV and 969~keV are associated with $^{228}$Ac, reflecting contributions from the thorium series.
 The logarithmic scale of the intensity axis spans several orders of magnitude, revealing both dominant and trace isotopic contributions with high dynamic resolution.
-Overall, the spectrum captures the complex interplay of natural and man-made gamma emitters, demonstrating a realistic and well-calibrated simulation of environmental background radiation, with accurate modeling of gamma-ray emission probabilities and photon interaction processes.
+Overall, the spectrum captures the complex interplay of natural and man-made $\gamma$ emitters, demonstrating a realistic and well-calibrated simulation of environmental background radiation, with accurate modeling of $\gamma$-ray emission probabilities and photon interaction processes.
+The evaluated background components associated with the reactor environment and with the NaI(Tl) and CsI(Tl) ACV detector assemblies are summarized in table~\ref{tab:my_label1}, providing a quantitative overview of their relative contributions to the total background.